EBI-Metagenomics/notebooks/src/docs/glossary.md

 Refers to an environmental sample where a marker gene has been amplified and sequenced.
 On the MGnify website, we use the term amplicon when the amplified marker gene is a ribosomal RNA gene.
 Analysis will yield taxonomic information.

 ## Amplicon Sequence Variant (ASV)
-An inferred single DNA sequence recovered from high-throughput analysis of marker genes after removing errors introduced during PCR and sequencing.
+An inferred unique DNA sequence recovered from high-throughput analysis of marker genes after removing errors introduced during PCR and sequencing.
 ASVs can distinguish sequence variation down to a single nucleotide and provide finer resolution than sequence clusters such as [OTUs](#otu).

 ## Analysis result
 The end result of the [pipeline](#pipeline) analysis of a [run](#run).